c4rlo/arrayref/README.markdown

 double average(const double* ptr, size_t count);
 ```

-In the C++ Standard Library, the equivalent idiom is to pass a begin
-iterator and an end iterator:
+In the C++ Standard Library, the equivalent idiom is to pass a begin iterator and an end iterator:

 ```C++
 template<class Iter>
 double average(Iter begin, Iter end);
 ```

-The problem emerges: since there is no single iterator, this has to be a
-template.
-This is how the functions in the `<algorithm>` standard include
-header operator.
-(For these, it generally makes sense, since they want to be
+The problem emerges: since there is no single iterator, this has to be a template.
+This is how the functions in the `<algorithm>` standard include header operate.
+(For these, it makes sense, since they want to be templates anyway.)
-templates anyway.)

 So we could go for this instead: